Rodrigowb/ui-pattern-project/README.md

 Git hub profile: <https://github.com/Rodrigowb> <br />
 Linkedin profile: <https://www.linkedin.com/in/rodrigowanderleyboaventura> <br />
 # About the project
 This project aims to combine HTML, CSS and JS to build a functional page based in the hamburger menu UI pattern.
-Also, all the website content is provided by an interaction with the financial API of Yahoo Finance.
+Also, all the website content is provided by an interaction with the financial API of Yahoo Financels.
 # Files description
 ## index.html
 Provides the main structure of the front-end of the project, including text, buttons and cards.